MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-Return-to-Unregistered-Vendor-RCM.md

 Persons whose aggregate turnover in a financial year does not exceed forty lakh rupees are not required to be registered with the GST authorities.
 Such persons are called unregistered vendors.
 Any purchases from unregistered vendors do not attract GST.
 However, there are some notified services under GST, on supply of such services GST is applicable under reverse charge i.e. the purchasers are required to  pay GST to the Government.

-A buyer may require to return the goods or issue credit note due to various reasons like damaged goods, quality issues etc.
+A buyer may have to return the goods or issue credit note due to various reasons like damaged goods, quality issues etc.

-Purchase return process for unregistered vendor has been explained in this document.
+Process for Purchase returns to unregistered vendor has been explained in this document.

 ## Create a purchase return order or credit memo